sunquakes/blog/index.md

   - icon: 📤
     title: Share My Experience
     details: >
-      Sharing insights and knowledge gained from years of hands-on experience in the field.
+      Sharing knowledge gained from years of hands-on experience in the field.
   - icon: 📚
     title: Learn New Things
     details: >